The Martyr of Antioch

 The two performers mentioned above are supported by an exceptional cast of principals and chorus who make this whole production a truly sparkling affair and a most persuasive case for the rehabilitation of this much neglected piece.

 Fortunately for us today the production was recorded and released both on compact disc and on DVD, although the DVD is currently not listed.
 However, a request to the shop via their email address should be productive and a copy should be forthcoming.
+Unfortunately the CD issue is advertised as including the ‘full score and complete dialogue’ which, unfortunately, it does not – the dialogue is completely missing and several number which are present on the DVD are not present on the CDs.
 A 10 minute preview is available on YouTube.
-Do watch out for the inspired performance of John Savournin in the cameo role of the Herald in Act Two – ‘Allo ‘Allo eat your heart out!!
+Do watch out for the inspired performance of John Savournin in the cameo role of the Herald in Act Two – ’Allo ’Allo eat your heart out!!